tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 it as an intermediary:

     .R PIP
-    *HELLO.TX<TTY:                  ⇠ *.FC is not a plain-text format; don't use it 01.10 TYPE "Hello, world!"!
+    *HELLO.FD<TTY:                  ⇠ see below for *.FC vs *.FD distinction 01.10 TYPE "Hello, world!"!
     ^Z                              ⇠ Ctrl-Z is the EOF marker in OS/8 *^C                             ⇠ return to OS/8 from PIP .R UWF16K                       ⇠ run U/W FOCAL
-    *O I HELLO.TX                   ⇠ open text file for input; "types" pgm in for us _G                              ⇠ EOF seen, program started
+    *O I HELLO.FD                   ⇠ open text file for input; "types" pgm in for us _G                              ⇠ EOF seen, program started
     Hello, world!                   ⇠ and it runs!